joueliii/joueliii.github.io/README.md

 ### License

-Please see in the license section of the repository.
+Please see the license section of the repository.